uzairkbrr/leetcode/README.md

 # My LeetCode Journey

-Welcome to the **My-LeetCode-Journey** repository!
-This project is dedicated to tracking my progress as I solve LeetCode problems regularly.
-The aim is to grow as a programmer by improving problem-solving skills, learning new techniques, and staying consistent.
+Welcome to the **LeetCode** repository!
+This project is dedicated to tracking my progress as I regularly solve LeetCode problems.
+The goal is to grow as a programmer by enhancing problem-solving skills, acquiring new techniques, and maintaining consistency.

 ## About